 Meanwhile, fit mixer with whisk attachment and whip cream cheese, remaining cream of coconut (about 1⁄4 cup), and remaining 2 tablespoons butter on medium-high speed until light, 1 to 2 minutes.
 Reduce speed to low and add confectioners’ sugar.
 Mix on low until incorporated, then increase speed to medium-high and whip until fluffy, 2 to 3 minutes.
 Fold macadamia nuts into frosting with rubber spatula.

-Arrange one cake layer, top-side down on cake plate or parchment paper (see notes above).
+Arrange one cake layer, top-side down on cake plate or parchment paper (see notes).
 With offset spatula, spread with half of cream cheese frosting.
 Top with second cake layer, top-side down.
 Spread with remaining cream cheese frosting, then top with third cake layer, top-side down.
 Press cake down gently with your hand.

 Bring cream and corn syrup to simmer in medium saucepan.
 Remove from heat.
 Add chocolate and whisk until melted and smooth.